-What is Industrial design style?
+What is Industrial Interior Design Style?

 It is every so often seen in lofts or other reclaimed industrial spaces.
 Think high, bare ceilings, floor-to-ceiling windows, open spaces, exposed building materials like structural beam, brick, metal air ducts, and concrete or weathered wood floors.
 Since these spaces characteristically have plentiful texture in the building elements, a neutral colour palette is normally used.